platanus/generator-platanus-ionic/README.md

 Get up and running with Ionic, Crosswalk, Restmod, ngCordova, Karma and more.

+## Platanus Ionic Generator is no longer maintained.

+- We will leave the Issues open as a discussion forum only.
+- We do not guarantee a response from us in the Issues.
+- We are no longer accepting pull requests.

 ## Getting started

 - Install Yeoman with `npm install -g yo`.